As always, if you have any questions on the content of this month’s bulletin, please contact your Relationship Manager.

 The survey considers, in particular, the adoption of the Non-Financial Reporting Directive which requires large companies to disclose information on the environment, social and employee aspects, respect for human rights, anti-corruption and bribery issues.
 The questionnaire asks how and to what extent public disclosures on ESG factors enable investors to use this information in their decision-making on a company’s current and future ability to create long-term sustainable value.
 It also asks whether changes are needed to the non-financial information provided to allow investors to take long-term investment decisions.
 The engagement of institutional investors with their investee companies is also examined to see if investors do raise potential concerns with the companies they have invested in as well as whether remuneration policies of fund managers can be a driver of short-termism.

 ESMA will deliver a report to the European Commission based on its findings and the Commission will consider ways to follow up on the report's findings.
-Further information about the survey is available from here

 The Department for Business, Energy and Industrial Strategy (BEIS) has published a policy paper setting out a strategic framework for the Government’s green finance strategy.
 The objectives the Government sets out for green finance are to: